Romok1/dareyio-project-1/project8.md

 <br/>

-- I then used curl to access my the web servers:
+- I then used curl to access the web servers:

 > *root@ip-172-31-28-70:/home/ubuntu# **curl http://Web1***